shawnferry/HOL7712-gitbook/conventions.md

 ![](assets/SETUP-PUP-001.0.png)

-Command 10 on WWW is shown as:
+Command 10 on www is shown as:

 $$